One of the last privately owned Botticelli portraits has sold for over $92 million

 One of the last Sandro Botticelli portraits left in private hands sold at auction for more than $92 million USD (after fees) at Sotheby's New York on Thursday morning.

-The 15th-century painting "Young Man Holding a Roundel" became the most expensive work by the Renaissance artist ever to appear at auction, and the most valuable Old Masters work ever sold at a Sotheby's, the auction house announced.
+The 15th-century painting "Young Man Holding a Roundel" became the most expensive work by the Renaissance artist ever to appear at auction, and the most valuable Old Masters work ever sold at Sotheby's, the auction house announced.

+It was also the second work to top the $80 million mark since Sotheby's began live streaming its auctions during the pandemic, according to a press statement, with the first being Francis Bacon's "Oresteia of Aeschylus," which sold for $84.5 million last June.

-Believed to have been produced in the late 1470s or early 1480s, the portrait was purchased by its previous owner in 1982 for just £810,000 (a little over $1 million in today's money).
+Believed to have been produced in the late 1470s or early 1480s, Botticelli's portrait was purchased by its previous owner in 1982 for just £810,000 (a little over $1 million in today's money).
 It depicts an unidentified young man holding a small circular painting known as a roundel.

 The roundel itself contains a miniature religious portrait by 14th-century Sienese painter, Bartolomeo Bulgarini, that Botticelli incorporated into the work.

-Note: This story has been updated with additional details on the sale following original publication.